Unsteadyme/MBA-BDM/Sql_problem.READ.md

 ![image](https://github.com/Unsteadyme/MBA-BDM/assets/125997577/a6376862-25a4-4e34-987d-29c85872e335)

+#4
-4) We need to determine the amount of money paid by each guest to stay in the hotel managed by the hotel management team.
+We need to determine the amount of money paid by each guest to stay in the hotel managed by the hotel management team.
 By collecting this information, we aim to analyze the revenue generated from guest accommodations, evaluate pricing strategies, and understand the financial impact of guest bookings on the hotel's overall profitability.

-CODE:
+##CODE:
 SELECT
     gd.G_name,
     r.Base_price AS money_paid